blessingfasina/MS-Word-To-PDF-Converter/README.md

     - **Conversion**: The tool will then start converting the Word documents to PDFs, showing a progress bar to keep you informed of the process.
     - **Completion**: Once done, the PDFs will be available in the output folder.

-### Troubleshooting

-- **Error: "The object invoked has disconnected from its clients."**
-    - This error may occur due to issues with the communication between Python and Microsoft Word.
-The tool includes basic error handling to skip files that encounter issues, so if you see this error, it likely means the tool was unable to convert a particular file.

 ### Contributing

 Contributions are welcome!
 If you have suggestions for improvements or find a bug, feel free to fork the repository and submit a pull request.